Dehydrated-Mud/FTKAPI/readme.md

   Allows registering custom objects with network connectivity.
 Example below.
 - **PluginConfigManager**
   Allows plugins to add configuration entry directly into game menu.
 Example below.
+- **SkinsetManager**
+  Allows the modification and addition of classes
+- **SkillManager**
+  Allows the modification and addition of characterskill "cosmetics"
+- **ModifierManager**
+  Allow the modification and addition of characterModifiers.
+- **SanctumStatsManager**
+  Allows the modification and addition of sanctums.

 ## Networking
 When using `NetworkManager`, you can register object that can be instantiated on your and other clients side and have working communication between users.
 Simplest way to do that is to use RPC-commands through your custom inheritor of `PunBehavior` class.
 Here is example of such implementation: